 Do you have acne scars, and are on a budget?
-Here is a list of affordable chemical peels for acne scars that you can do at home!
+Here is a list of the best chemical peels for acne scars that are affordable, and can be done at home!
 These are all great options to get smooth skin.
-This guide will show you the best chemical peels for acne scars at home to consider.
 Whether you have PIE scars, PIH, or minor atrophic scarring there is an option that can benefit you!

-Also, see my before and after chemical peels for acne scars pictures down below!
+Also, see my chemical peel before and after pictures on my acne scars below!

-Here is a quick list of the best at home chemical peels for acne scars.
+Here are the best at-home chemical peels for acne scars.
 I’ve also included a quick overview of each peel’s benefits and what type of acne scarring it works well for.

 Mini GoopGlow 15% Glycolic Acid Overnight Glow Peel